 - There may be misinterpretations and conflict due to the sender’s tone and body massage.

-- Employees at the lower end of the hierarchy may feel neglected as there is too much of a barrier between the top-level management and the staff at the bottom.
+- Lower level employees of the hierarchy may feel neglected as there is too much of a barrier between the top-level management and the staff at the bottom.

 - This method is tedious and can cause delays, thereby disrupting workflow and overstepping deadlines.